 Please go to the link in the email you received with this year's Parent/Student Handbook to find the Google Handbook Acknowledgement Form.
-By completing / submitting the acknowledgement form, you are stating that you have read the 2022-2023 S.t Patrick School Parent -Student Handbook, and you have also shared it with your student(s).
+By completing / submitting the acknowledgement form, you are stating that you have read the 2023-2024 St. Patrick School Parent -Student Handbook, and you have also shared it with your student(s).